GMRS: Radio Service For Everyone

 If you're using the radio in a vehicle, a mobile radio is the best option.
 Our large external antenna provides range that isn't possible with a handheld unit.
 The mobile radio is powered directly by the vehicle's battery and therefore will always have power.
 Best of all, our GMRS mobile radios are compatible with any GMRS handhelds and walkie-talkies are readily available in most retail stores.

 The store-bought handheld GMRS radios will only get you so far, and offer limited range and variable quality, but the increased power of our mobile unit will keep you talking well outside the range of normal walkie-talkies.

 To summarize, Rugged Radios mobile GMRS radios offer:

 - Better performance and less interference using a large external antenna

 - Walkie-talkie compatibility

-For handheld GMRS radios, like our GMR2, operating below 5 watts, a license is not required!
-A license is required to operate GMRS mobile radios, it's simple and relatively inexpensive to obtain a GMRS license and the license legally covers everyone in your immediate family.
+A license is required to operate GMRS radios.
+It's simple and relatively inexpensive to obtain the GMRS license and the license legally covers everyone in your immediate family.
 Click here to follow along with our step-by-step guide to getting your GMRS license.

 Have questions about which radio is right for you?
 Give us a call, we're here to help: 1-888-541-7223